bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

     - Locks
     - Rotation Mode
     - Bone Shape
+    - Collections
     - Color Palette
+    - IK Properties
-    - Collections
+    - B-Bone Properties
     - Custom Properties
-    - IK Settings
-    - B-Bone Settings
     Each of these can be chosen to be copied over to the target bone or not.
 For example if you just want to add some extra constraints to a bone, you probably don't want to overwrite its transforms, bone shape, etc, so you would leave all of those unticked, and they will remain untouched.

 </details>